No passwords, No popups, No AI, No cost:

 Steve Pollock

-- Collingswood, NJ
+- Collingswood, New Jersey

 2001

 Q. I am similarly trying to restore the patina of a Stickley hammered copper bowl.
 I have ordered the books you mentioned and have had some success with online research.
 I am presently acquiring and testing all known techniques and chemicals.
 I have not tried ferric nitrate yet, but it is on the list of tests.
 I will test everything and then decide whether or not to go with Michael Adams' Aurora Studios repatination services.
-If you really want to have it done "right," his company is knowledgeable of the subtle differences between early and late finishes of Van Erp, Stickley and Roycroft metalwork.
+If you demand that it be done "right," his company is knowledgeable of the subtle differences between early and late finishes of Van Erp, Stickley and Roycroft metalwork.
 [Ed. note: this posting is from 2001; the internet changed a lot since, and we've learned a lot since; we can no longer post commercial suggestions ( huh? why?).

 Good luck and keep posting on your progress or with any tips you have for my restoration.